Art has always been my voice, expressing emotions and deep thoughts in a way that my words cannot.

 Canadian, with roots that go way back.

-My family's culture and history are important to my work.
-My family includes European, Scottish, French, Ukranian, Ojibwa and Cree people who intermarried and raised families.
-My paternal Great Grandfather, Frank Gullion came to the Athabasca Landing in the province of Alberta, Canada as a small boy.
-His father who was a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland, and his mother-an Ojibwa from Eastern Canada were entrepreneurial people who started a boat building business on the banks of the River.
-Generations later in 1964 my parents Ken Gullion (Métis) and Loretta Berezan (Ukranian) began their life together in the same town, now called Athabasca.
+My family's culture and history are important to my work; European, Scottish, French, Ukranian, Ojibwa and Cree people who intermarried and raised families.
+My paternal great grandfather, Frank Gullion came to Athabasca Landing, (now Athabasca, Alberta, Canada) as a small boy.
+His father - a retired Hudson's Bay Fur Trade employee from the Orkneys in Scotland and his mother - Ojibwa from Eastern Canada - were entrepreneurial people who started a boat building business on the banks of the River.
+Generations later in 1964 my parents Ken Gullion (Métis) and Loretta Berezan (Ukranian) began their life together in the same town.
 I was born there making me the 5th generation to live in that place.

-My family were people who used their hands and their talent to create with wood, clay, paint and paper.
-As a child I watched my Grandmother work with clay from the banks of the Athabasca River and I played with my mother's oil paints.
-Today, my brother and I both create using different materials.
-While I make visual art, my brother works with wood.
-You can find his work on twitter @thenewvintageca
+My family were people who used their hands to create with wood, clay, paint and paper.
+As a child I watched my grandmother work with clay from the banks of the Athabasca River and I played with my mother's oil paints.

 Studio Practice and Research.

-- The connection between Métis material cultural and traditional artforms (hide tanning, beading, working with quills, and garment making) and personal well-being.
+The connection between Métis material cultural and traditional artforms (hide tanning, beading, working with quills, and garment making) and personal well-being, and

-I have been practicing as an professional artist since the 1980's earning associate degrees in Fine Art, Illustration and Graphic Design, and a Master's Degree in Art Education.
+I have been working as a professional artist since the 1980's.
+I earned associate degrees in Fine Art, Illustration and Graphic Design, and a Master's Degree in Art Education.
 During the winter months I teach, and several times a year I meet with peers at art residencies or in larger cities where we discuss whatever is current in the world of art.

 Who buys my art?

-My art has found a place with people of all ages in offices and homes across Canada.
+My art has found a home with people of all ages in offices and homes nationally and internationally.
 My youngest patron was only 10 years old when she bought a small pastel work for her bedroom.
 In 2010, Coca Cola commissioned me as one of 12 artists to paint an 8 ft replica of their bottle for the Olympics.
-I have also been commissioned to create pieces for editorial magazines and children's book illustrations, like the one created for Shane Koyczan's book, To This Day.
+I also create pieces for public art, editorial magazines and children's book illustrations, like the one created for Shane Koyczan's book, To This Day.